DanilloDamian/React-with-TypeScript/README.md

 <strong>This project was carried out during a course on the Alura platform</strong>

-React - First Web Project  (available in: https://react-with-type-script.vercel.app/)
+React with TypeScript  (available in: https://react-with-type-script.vercel.app/)

 In this project we use TypeScript to create a simple task organization system.
 <img height="360em" src="https://github.com/DanilloDamian/React-with-TypeScript/blob/main/public/img/Screenshot_1.png"/>